 - If footings are rectangular, orient them so that the long side is perpendicular to the home's I-beam. - Place the bottom of footings on undisturbed soil or fill compacted to at least 90% of its maximum relative density. - In freezing climates protect footings from the effects of frost heave in accordance with any LAHJ requirements (see Prepare the Site, p.
 10).
-Place the bottom of the footings below the frost line (insulated foundations and monolithic slabs are other frost protection options.
-These options require an install addendum and are not outlined in this manual). - Make sure the top surface of the footing is level, flat, and smooth. - Poured concrete shall be installed in accordance with the American Concrete Institute publication ACI-308.
-Maintain curing times before construction or installation onto the concrete footing begins, until a minimum of 70% of the specified 28-day compressive strength has been achieved.
+Place the bottom of the footings below the frost line (insulated foundations and monolithic slabs are other frost protection options not covered in this manual). - Make sure the top surface of the footing is level, flat, and smooth. - In accordance with the American Concrete Institute publication ACI-308, maintain curing measures before construction or installation onto the concrete footing begins, until a minimum of 70% of the specified 28-day compressive strength has been achieved.
 The ACI recommended time to attain this level of strength is seven days for ASTM C150 Type 1 mixtures and 10 days for Type II mixtures.
 Full design live and dead loads may not be applied until the 28-day duration has elapsed for achieving full strength.

-Excavation.
+excavation.
 If excavation is required, mark the footing locations on the ground with stakes before beginning to dig.

-go to Set the Home (p.
-30)
+Solution go to Set the Home (p.
+28)